-(4))) College facilities may not be used for purposes of political campaigning by or for candidates who have filed for public office except for student-sponsored activities. ((Rules, regulations, policies, procedures and practices regarding the use of college facilities shall not discriminate or promote discrimination among political parties, groups or candidates solely on the basis of their particular political viewpoint.
+(4))) College facilities may not be used for purposes of political campaigning by or for candidates who have filed for public office except ((for student-sponsored activities)) in cases of sponsored public forums. ((Rules, regulations, policies, procedures and practices regarding the use of college facilities shall not discriminate or promote discrimination among political parties, groups or candidates solely on the basis of their particular political viewpoint.